 Friends of Duane Park is suggesting that the city agencies restore the 26% of parkland shaved off of the park in the 1940’s and 50’s to make way for the trucks then operating on the street.
-Returning this historic space to the park will permit FDP to restore the sidewalk on the park’s southern perimeter, as well as the trees and plantings that stood at the western apex.
+Returning this historic space to the park will permit FDP to enlarge the planted area on the park’s southern perimeter and replace the trees and plantings that once stood at the western apex.
 Restoring Duane Park is beneficial for the neighborhood, climate change, and preserves this tiny and mighty piece of New York history.

 Luckily, we have an ace landscape architect on the block!
 Signe Nielsen created drawings of what our restoration project would look like.
 A few of the restoration guiding principles are: to restore Duane Park’s historic footprint, reduce the heat-island effect, and retain the quiet and restful character of our neighborhood, while improving the air quality.